wordofwarning/wordofwarning.org/current/2020-ss/index.md

 ---
 # CONFIGURATION
-layout: 2020-spring
+layout: 2020-ss
 rootpath: "../../"
 is_index: true
-season: "Spr20"
+season: "SS20"

 ---
-*From filling the gap to taking the biscuit, soft flesh to hard lessons, via a canon of reverence + representation… Spring 2020 features artists [Jo Bannon](/current/2020-springsummer/bannon), [Tania Camara](/current/2020-springsummer/camara), [Harry Clayton-Wright](/current/2020-springsummer/clayton-wright), [Jamal Gerald](/current/2020-springsummer/gerald), plus a [sample of new performance](/current/2020-worksahead) + a [Thursday Late for the curious](/current/2020-emergencystopgap).*
+*Taking the biscuit, a sample of new work, and a congregation… Spring/Summer 2020 features artists [Tania Camara](/current/2020-springsummer/camara), [Will Dickie](/current/2020-worksahead), [Ross McCaffrey](/current/2020-worksahead), plus a Hazardous encounter on the streets of Manchester.*

-Brought to you by [hÅb](/hab) with Contact, NIAMOS, Royal Exchange Theatre, STUN + The Lowry — we look forward to seeing you at some or all of Spring 2020.
+Brought to you by [hÅb](/hab) with Contact, NIAMOS + STUN — we look forward to seeing you at some or all of SS20.

-Check out what happened last season with a look at our [AW19 archive](/archive/2019-autumnwinter), and keep in touch by <a href="{{ site.mailer_signup_url }}" target="_blank">signing-up</a> for our <a href="http://wordofwarning.posthaven.com" target="_blank">Weekly Warning</a> e-mail.
+Check out what happened earlier in the season with a look at our [Spring 2020 archive](/archive/2020-spring), and keep in touch by <a href="{{ site.mailer_signup_url }}" target="_blank">signing-up</a> for our <a href="http://wordofwarning.posthaven.com" target="_blank">Weekly Warning</a> e-mail.

 #### What is Word of Warning + where did it come from?
 >*Quote…*<br>&nbsp;— <a href="http://" target="_blank">?
 (20)</a>